SmartPool/smartpool-client/CLOSED_BETA_TEST_UNIX.md

 ```
 ./smartpool --keystore <keystore_dir>  --gateway 0x09077D92F7a71Ae3C4EAc8dC9f35cE9aa5A06F7B --share-threshold 36000 --claim-threshold 2 --spcontract 0xfc668AE14b0F7702c04b105448fE733D96C558DF --gasprice 4
 ```
 The <keystore_dir> is normally `~/Library/Ethereum/testnet/keystore`, but it may be different depending on machines.
-You can figure out the meaning of these arguments in our client by running `./smartpool --help`.
+You can figure out the meaning of these parameters in our client by running `./smartpool --help`.
+Two important parameters are `share-threshold` and `claim-threshold`.
+You can reduce these parameters to get your payment faster, but the average costs for transaction fees will be higer.
 SmartPool client binds its rpc server address at 0.0.0.0:1633 for the mining rigs to submit shares.
-Now you can just let the SmartPool client runs, do not close it
+Now you can just let the SmartPool client runs, do not close it.

 ### Connect your rigs to SmartPool-client